 The Rise of Traditional Automation Technology To Support Business Decision-Making.

-Also, to best understand how best to use automation for decision-making, it is best to use some conceptual frameworks.
-Gardner has documented some great frameworks for both decision automation and domains of complexity (Cynefin framework).
-Specifically, these concepts help to identify what type of automation to best use as well as identify the degree of complexity of the problem.
+Even though process automation software appears outdated in the age of AI, it works.
+Moreover as AI and data science tech continues to advance, automation software will still continue to be a useful tool to support business decisions for many years to come.
+Also, to better understand process automation continued value, let’s look at Gardner’s conceptual frameworks for both decision automation and domains of complexity (Cynefin framework).
+Specifically, these concepts help to identify what type of automation to best use based on the degree of complexity of the problem.
 To detail, see the following two sections for how process automation technology can provide different levels of decision support within varying levels of complexity.

 1. Three Levels Of Automation Technology To Support Business Decision-Making.